shevibr0/Lesson9/README.md

 From there I built an internal website for a second hand store

-.which includes information on 3 categories: products, customers and purchases
+which includes information on 3 categories: products, customers and purchases

+Display, add, delete and update operations of each of the categories and retrieve information by manipulations between the tables can be activated.
+Through the site you can track and extract information about customer activity, purchases and updating product details.

 Angular client-side